Oye Owolewa

-Adeoye "Oye" Ibrahim Yakubu-Owolewa (born November 18, 1989) is an American politician, pharmacist, and a member of the Democratic Party.
-In November 2020, he was elected as the shadow representative of the United States House of Representatives from the District of Columbia.
-As a shadow congressperson, Owolewa is tasked with lobbying for D.C. statehood; the unpaid position was authorized by D.C. voters in 1982, but was never approved by Congress.

-Although mistakenly described in Nigerian media as the first Nigerian-American to be elected to the U.S. Congress, Owolewa is not a member of Congress.
-He is currently a candidate for DC Council for the 2026 election.
+Adeoye Ibrahim "Oye" Yakubu-Owolewa (born 1989) is an American politician, pharmacist and member of the Democratic Party who has served as the shadow representative for the District of Columbia in the United States House of Representatives since 2021.
+In Congress, he is tasked with lobbying for D.C. statehood; the unpaid position was authorized by D.C. voters in 1982 but was never approved by Congress.
+He is currently a candidate for DC Council in the 2026 election.

-Early life and education
+Early life and career

-Owolewa was born in Boston, to a father from Omu Aran, in Kwara State, and a mother from Ilesa, in Osun State.
+Oye Owolewa was born in Boston, to a father from Omu Aran, in Kwara State, and a mother from Ilesa, in Osun State.
 He is the grandson of Phoebe C. Ajayi-Obe, a senior advocate of Nigeria.
-Oye was raised in Newton, Massachusetts and nearby Boston, where he attended Boston Latin School and graduated in 2008.
+Owolewa was raised in Newton, Massachusetts and nearby Boston, where he attended Boston Latin School and graduated in 2008.
 In 2014, he earned a doctorate in pharmacy from Northeastern University and moved to Washington to practice pharmacy.

-Career

-In 2014, he started work as a pharmacist.

-Oye is a Cardinal GenerationRx Champions Award winner.
+After graduating, Owolewa worked as a pharmacist.
+In 2017, he won the Washington DC Pharmacy Association's Cardinal GenerationRx Champions Award for his work with prescription drug abuse.

+Political career

+In 2018, Owolewa was elected to the Ward 8, District 8E Advisory Neighborhood Commission.